CiscoDevNet/intersight-tfb-iks/README.md

     ikswsname = sb_iks

+11. You will open the workspace "sb_iksdelete" and add the following variables:

+    api_key = API key from Intersight for user

+    secretkey = Secret key from Intersight for user -> mark as sensitive

+    name = sbcluster, IKS cluster name to be deleted

-11. You will open the workspace "sb_globalvar" in TFCB and queue a plan manually.
+12. You will open the workspace "sb_globalvar" in TFCB and queue a plan manually.
 This will populate the global variables that will be used by the other TFCB workspaces.

-12. You will execute the Runs in the workspaces in this order:
+13. You will execute the Runs in the workspaces in this order:

     sb_k8sprofile - See section below on "Provision IKS Policies and IP Pools with TFCB"